GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ## Frequently Asked Questions

 ### 1. Why is COMMMON being removed?
-COMMON Certificate Policy doesn't comply with the requirements for globally trusted SSL/TLS certificates which is impacting overall use of COMMON on intranets.
-These requirements include:
+The _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ doesn't comply with <!--We mean Microsoft's requriements, correct?-->Microsoft's requirements for globally trusted TLS/SSL certificates.
+This will impact the agencies' use of Federal PKI CA-issued TLS/SSL certificates for intranets and more.<!--Further statement needed about those operating via FBCA?-->  Microsoft's requirements include:

 **a.
 Requirement for Fully-Qualified Domain Names (FQDNs)**<br>
-Microsoft planned to restrict SSL/TLS certificates to only certificates using FQDNs ending in .gov, .mil, or fed.us.
-Some federal agencies issue SSL/TLS certificates to intranet websites.
-These certificates don't have FQDNs; or they contain intranet domains that don't end in .gov, .mil, or fed.us; or they use short names (aliases).
+Microsoft plans to restrict TLS/SSL certificates to only certificates using FQDNs ending in .gov, .mil, or fed.us.
+Some agencies issue TLS/SSL certificates to intranet websites.
+These certificates either:&nbsp;&nbsp;don't have FQDNs; contain intranet domains that don't end in .gov, .mil, or fed.us; or use short names (aliases).
 Under the requirements, these agencies would need to reissue, re-install, and reconfigure all "non-compliant" certificates and applications.
-The Federal PKI community has determined that this would have a negative impact on mission applications on the intranets; consequently the community has voted to remove third party trust for SSL/TLS certificates issued under COMMON.
+The Federal PKI community has determined that this would have a negative impact on mission applications on the intranets; consequently, the community has voted to remove COMMON from the Microsoft Trust Store.

+&&&& **CELESTE STOPPPED** &&&&

 **b.
 Requirement for public audit**<br>
-The Federal PKI follows a government auditing standard, and we have not restricted our issuance of SSL/TLS certificates to only the .gov and .mil domains.
-Under the requirements, all CAs in the Federal PKI that could issue SSL/TLS certificates are required to submit a non-government audit or be technically constrained.
+The Federal PKI follows a government auditing standard, and we have not restricted our issuance of TLS/SSL certificates to only the .gov and .mil domains.
+Under the requirements, all CAs in the Federal PKI that could issue TLS/SSL certificates are required to submit a non-government audit or be technically constrained.
 The Federal PKI has **not** technically constrained our CAs.

 **c.
 Requirement to disclose Certificate Practice Statements and Incident Post-Mortem Reports**<br>
 Public trust requires public disclosure and transparency.
 All Federal PKI CAs would be required to publicly post their Certificate Practice Statements and their Audit Letters.
 The Federal PKI's federal agency community has attempted to disclose all Certificate Practice Statements for a number of years.
 However, some federal agencies include sensitive information in these documents and cannot disclose the documents publicly.